“Ninety percent of all millionaires become so through real estate.”

 Many real estate investors will tell you that “money is made on the purchase of the home”.
 While it can be hard to find discounted deals, (especially when shopping on MLS), getting connected, telling people what you are looking for, finding out the motivations of the seller, and having a savvy realtor will all you help find and negotiate the best possible prices up front and give you some instant equity.

-Leverage is a beautiful thing.
+Smart leverage is a beautiful thing.

-Think about it.
 If you had $100K and invested it in stocks, you would be able to purchase exactly $100K worth of stocks.

-Then, if appreciation occurs, it is calculated on the entire property value, not just the $100K you put in!
+If appreciation occurs, it is calculated on the entire property value, not just the $100K you put in!
 So, a conservative 3% appreciation on a $500K worth of properties in one year = $15K in growth.

 Real estate investing has many accounting benefits for investors.
 One of them is depreciation.
 Accountants can create a “loss on paper” by depreciating the value of your home, which serves to reduce or eliminate the taxes payable today.
 Yes, this paper loss does eventually get “recaptured” by the government when you ultimately sell your home, but a dollar in your pocket today is always worth more than a dollar in 10 or 15 year from now.